12 & 13 December 2020

 The impending extinction of the vaquita is attributed to the illegal fishing of totoaba, a fish killed for its swim bladder as a delicacy and ancient Chinese medicine, in Mexico's Gulf of California.
 Fishing with nets, the criminals kill all life in their path, including the vaquita.

-be part of the world's first hackathon designed to save the vaquita.
+the world's first hackathon designed to save the vaquita.

-who is running the hackathon?
+who was behind the hackathon?